Search Britroyals by name, year or event

 1296 - - 1306 Interregnum period with no Scottish monarch and rule by Edward I of England.

-1297 - William Wallace lead the Scots to victory over England at Stirling Bridge.
+1297 - Andrew de Moray and William Wallace lead the Scots to victory over England at Stirling Bridge.

 1298 - Edward invades Scotland again and defeats William Wallace at the Battle of Falkirk